 After your mountain trek, you could spend some time in nearby Laikipia, Meru or Shaba.
 Surrounding the mountain are small and exclusive lodges and camps where you can relax and reward yourself in some of Kenya's most spectacular wilderness environments.

 Your mountain trip will be supporting a local group which makes its living from guiding guests around the mountain.
-The Guide will lead you at a leisurely pace and chat to you about the mountain on the way.
+Our guides will lead you at a leisurely pace and chat to you about the mountain on the way.

-The Cook will produce delicious meals in camp and provide picnic lunches.
-The Porters will help you with all your kit and also set up camp.
+Our Cook will produce delicious meals in camp and provide picnic lunches.
+The support team of porters will help you with all your kit and also set up camp.

 Mount Kenya is located in Laikipia County in the central part of the country, and is far away from any of the areas deemed unsafe by the UK’s Foreign and Commonwealth Office.